iivic/edx-documentation/en_us/install_operations/source/ecommerce/create_products/create_programs.rst

 .. _Programs:

 ################
+About Programs
+################

+Programs are collections of related courses that you make available on your marketing site.

+You add programs and specify the courses that are in each program in the Django Administration site for your Open edX instance.

+The cost for a program is the sum of the cost for each of its courses.
+You can change the cost for a program by creating a program offer, which is a discount on the program price of either a percentage or fixed amount.
+For more details, see :ref:`Create Program Offers`.

+***************
 Create Programs
-################

-Programs are collections of related courses.
-Learners enroll in a program by enrolling in any course that is part of a program, and earn a program certificate by passing each of the courses in the program with a grade that qualifies them for a verified certificate.

-You add programs in the Django Administration site for your Open edX instance.
+***************

 To add a program, follow these steps.

 #.
-Sign into the Django administration site.
+Sign into the Django administration site for the discovery service.

 #.
 In the **Course Metadata** section, select **Programs**.